The hang power clean is a great strength and conditioning exercise for improving athletic prowess.

-A “hang” power clean means that we are starting from above the knees and takes out the complicated aspect of the first pull from the ground, so it is easier to learn this method first and then to progress to power cleans and later squat cleans.
+A “hang” power clean means we are starting from above the knees which takes out the complicated aspect of the first pull from the ground – so it’s easier to learn this method first and then progress to power cleans and later squat cleans.

-The start position I am in below is a low hang just above my knees.
-I have a neutral head, but some will prefer to look ahead for balance.
+The start position I am in below is a low hang just above my knees. with the head is neutral.
+Some will prefer to look ahead for balance.

 Below I am in the power shrug position in a double extension.
-After this, I would be aiming at a triple extension by also going up onto my toes for more power.
+After this, I would be aiming at a triple extension by also going up onto the toes for more power.

 Below I am in the catch position.
-A typical power clean will have me catching the bar in about a quarter squat, but technically I should be above squat depth, so in this case hip crease above parallel and below full extension height.
+A typical power clean will catch the bar in about a quarter squat.
+Technically I should be above squat depth so in this case, I would increase above parallel and below full extension height.